Last updated February 2024

 Sterilisation

-In the case of a person under the age of 18, a sterilisation that is to be performed for non-therapeutic reasons can only be performed with the consent of the court.
-The relevant legislation is the Family Law Act 1975 (Cth), and applications are referred to as special medical procedure applications.
-When considering an application for consent for sterilisation, courts must not authorise a sterilisation that is proposed on account of its convenience as a contraceptive measure.
+In the case of a person with disability under the age of 18, a sterilisation that is to be performed for non-therapeutic reasons can only be performed with the consent of the court or the Queensland Civil and Administrative Tribunal (QCAT) under the Guardianship and Administration Act 2000 (Qld) (Guardianship and Administration Act).
+When considering an application for consent for sterilisation, the decision maker must only authorise the sterilisation if satisfied that it is in the child’s best interest.
+In making this determination, the decision maker must consider, amongst other things, whether the:

 In the case of an adult, sterilisation can only be performed with that person’s consent.
 Any medical treatment performed without consent, except in an emergency, can constitute an assault for which the doctor can be held legally responsible.

-However, if a person is over 18 years of age and is not able to give consent, then sterilisation falls under special healthcare matters for the purposes of the Guardianship and Administration Act 2000 (Qld).
-On application, the Queensland Civil and Administrative Tribunal (QCAT) can give consent for these procedures—an attorney or guardian cannot.
-The tribunal must decide whether or not the procedure is necessary for the adult’s health and wellbeing.
+If a person with disability is over 18 years of age and is not able to give consent, then sterilisation falls under ‘special healthcare matters’ for the purposes of the Guardianship and Administration Act.
+On application, QCAT can give consent for these procedures—an attorney or guardian cannot.
+The tribunal must decide whether the procedure is necessary for the adult’s health and wellbeing.

 For further information where a person is not capable of giving consent, see the chapter on Laws Relating to Individual Decision Making.